integr8ly/integreatly-operator/test-cases/tests/upgrade/n02b-upgrade-rhoam.md

    oc get identity <identity-name-from-the-oc-get-command-above> # identity should be found
    ```

-   Pick yet another regular user (test-userXX, not customer-adminXX) and create additional identity for it (so there are two identities for the user in total):
+   Pick yet another regular user (test-userXX, not customer-adminXX), log into 3scale Admin Portal and create additional identity for the user (so there are two identities in total):

    ```
    oc create identity testing-idp:<test-userXX-02>